-Criterion Score (2019) Score (2018) Performance Commentary UNDERSTANDING OF CONTAMINATION (20% of overall score) 6 6 Niger has identified limited anti-personnel mine contamination in the Agadez region but it lacks clarity on the extent.
-It also now faces escalating attacks by non-state armed groups and new contamination from mines of an improvised nature.
-NATIONAL OWNERSHIP AND PROGRAMME MANAGEMENT (10% of overall score) 5 5 Limited mine action in the past five years was funded by Niger's limited resources and Niger has not yet been successful in securing the international funding it requires to fulfil its Article 5 obligations.
-GENDER AND DIVERSITY (10% of overall score) 3 2 Niger reported at the Fourth APMBC Review Conference in November 2019 that women made up eight of the forty deminers deployed in June 2019 in the resumption of clearance operations.
-However, no reference to gender or diversity is made in Niger's 2020 extension request.
-INFORMATION MANAGEMENT AND REPORTING (10% of overall score) 2 3 Inconsistent reporting on mine clearance points to weak information management.
+Criterion Score (2020) Score (2019) Performance Commentary UNDERSTANDING OF CONTAMINATION (20% of overall score) 6 6 Niger has identified limited anti-personnel mine contamination in the Agadez region but it lacks clarity on the extent.
+It also now faces escalating attacks by non-State armed groups and new contamination from mines of an improvised nature.
+NATIONAL OWNERSHIP AND PROGRAMME MANAGEMENT (10% of overall score) 5 5 Limited mine action in the past five years was funded by Niger's limited resources but while calling for international funding to make further progress it has not ava itself of support offered by humanitarian organisations.
+GENDER AND DIVERSITY (10% of overall score) 2 3 Niger's limited statements on mine action make no reference to gender or diversity.
+INFORMATION MANAGEMENT AND REPORTING (10% of overall score) 3 2 Inconsistent reporting on mine clearance points to weak information management.
 Niger has submitted only one Article 7 transparency report since 2012 (in 2018).
 Reporting is an obligation under the APMBC.
-PLANNING AND TASKING (10% of overall score) 3 3 Niger lacks a strategic plan for mine action or detailed work plans.
+PLANNING AND TASKING (10% of overall score) 3 3 Niger lacks a strategic plan for mine action as well as detailed work plans.
 A request to extend its Article 5 deadline by four years submitted in May 2020 left out key details including proposed timelines for clearance and available demining capacity.
 LAND RELEASE SYSTEM (20% of overall score) 4 4 Niger has reported that it has national standards that are compliant with the International Mine Action Standards (IMAS) but it is not known if they have been formally adopted.
-LAND RELEASE OUTPUTS AND ARTICLE 5 COMPLIANCE (20% of overall score) 4 2 Niger said it released a tiny amount of mined area in 2019 after two years in which no land was released but its 2020 Article 5 extension request lacks clarity about the extent of clearance since 2014 and what remains to be done to achieve completion.
-Average Score 4.1 3.7 Overall Programme Performance: POOR
+LAND RELEASE OUTPUTS AND ARTICLE 5 COMPLIANCE (20% of overall score) 3 4 Niger said it released a tiny amount of mined area in 2019, just ahead of submittin an Article 5 deadline extension request but it provided little information about clearance before making the request and has provided none since.
+Average Score 3.9 4.1 Overall Programme Performance: VERY POOR